Fabrica Trust

 A nominee trust structure for onchain property ownership

 The Fabrica Trust is a legal structure that enables real estate ownership through blockchain technology.
-Developed since 2017, it has been used in the transfer of millions of dollars worth of real estate across hundreds of properties in close to a dozen U.S. states.
+Developed since 2017 and now in its 8th major iteration, it has been used in the transfer of millions of dollars worth of real estate across hundreds of properties in close to a dozen U.S. states.

 How It Works